rafaelcossich/rafaelcossichns/README.md

 - About me: I'm interested in music, games, sports and to hang out with my friends.
 - Currently learning Python and others languages as: JavaScript, Node.js, MySQL...
 - I’m looking to release my own project by the end of 2022.
-- Contact: You can contact me by cossichsantos@gmail.com (Spams shall not pass!!!)
+- Contact: cossichsantos@gmail.com (Spams shall not pass!!!)

 <!---
 rafaelcossichns/rafaelcossichns is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.